spotify/annoy/README.rst

 .. image:: https://pypip.in/py_versions/annoy/badge.svg?style=flat

-Annoy (`Approximate Nearest Neighbors <http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor>`__ Something Something) is a C++ library with Python bindings to search for points in space that are close to a given query point.
+Annoy (`Approximate Nearest Neighbors <http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor>`__ Oh Yeah) is a C++ library with Python bindings to search for points in space that are close to a given query point.
 It also creates large read-only file-based data structures that are mmapped into memory so that many processes may share the same data.

 Install
 -------